Pikes Peak Barr Trail, 2-Day Ascent

 - Other permitted 14ers available upon request

-- Meals and lodging at Barr Camp
+- Lodging and hot meals (dinner and breakfast) at Barr Camp

-- Trailhead parking
+- Trailhead parking in Manitou Springs

 - Able to carry 30lb pack.